tomsWebConsulting/twcsl/Header/Header Site Title Link Not Homepage Change/README.md

 ## Quick Install

 * Add code from file **[header site title link not homepage change.html][6]** to Website > Pages > Website Tools > Code Injection > FOOTER.
-Please see [Add code to code injection][7].
-Read the code for any instructions within.
+Refer to [Add code to code injection][7] for details.

+* Read the code for any instructions within.

 ## Make a Donation